rbritton3468/AirScroll/README.md

 - MediaPipe Hands tracks a single hand in real time.
 - The program tracks your index fingertip relative to the base knuckle of that same finger.
-- It does not require the "one index finger only" pose anymore, but it does require the index finger to be extended.
+- It does not require the "one index finger only" pose anymore.
 - It only triggers when the fingertip moves upward more than the knuckle, which helps reject whole-hand lifts.
+- It can also require your other fingers to stay mostly still during the swipe.
 - A cooldown prevents the gesture from firing multiple times from the same flick.

 ## Setup